Virginia Center for the Creative Arts: VCCA-France: Le Moulin à Nef

 VCCA is one of only three artists' communities with a studio center overseas.

-The seed of VCCA-France was planted by Alain and Lucy Delsol in 1994 when they invited a group of Denver, Colorado artists to spend two weeks working in the picturesque village of Auvillar, on the Garonne between Toulouse and Bordeaux.
+The seed of "VCCA-France" was planted by Alain and Lucy Delsol in 1994 when they invited a group of Denver, Colorado artists to spend two weeks working in the village of Auvillar, on the Garonne between Toulouse and Bordeaux.
 Some artists stayed with families; others had both their lodgings and their studio at the village's Maison Vielhezcases, named for the theatre director who once owned it.

-The visit was such a success that it became the yearly "Auvill'art" tradition, attracting attention and funding from the Donnell-Kay Foundation.
+The visit was such a success that it became the yearly "Auvill'art" tradition, attracting funding from the Donnell-Kay Foundation.

-In 1999 the Foundation bought land, including three decrepit buildings and an overgrown vineyard, in Auvillar's old port neighborhood.
+In 1999, the foundation bought land, including three decrepit buildings and an overgrown vineyard, in Auvillar's old port neighborhood.
 The property was dubbed the "Moulin à Nef" or "floating mill".
 Such mills, which Procopius wrote, were first used by the Romans to maintain flour production during a land siege, had swarmed European rivers such as the Garonne for many centuries; 'Altivilaris', as Auvillar was known in the earliest 11th-century references, was a hub for commercial waterway shipping, and this helped the village to gain renown during the 18th and 19th centuries for its faience, tin-glazed earthenware that simulated Chinese porcelain.